trigaten/Learn_Prompting/docs/intro.md

 Part of this philosophy is **error iteration**.
 If you ever see something that you don't quite understand, even something small, that's on me. **Please make an [issue on GitHub](https://github.com/trigaten/Learn_Prompting/issues/new/choose)**!

-**Focus on Practicality** - I will focus on applied, practical techniques that you can use immediately for your applications.
+**Focus on Practicality** - We will focus on applied, practical techniques that you can use immediately for your applications.

-**Examples ASAP** - I will put examples in the articles as soon as possible so you can get a feel for the techniques as quickly as possible.
+**Examples ASAP** - We will put examples in the articles as soon as possible so you can get a feel for the techniques as quickly as possible.

-I'll philosophize more about this when I have time 😊
+We'll philosophize more about this when we have time 😊

 ## How to read

 It is not necessary to read all chapters in order.
 Read what interests you!

-If you are new to artificial intelligence (AI) and prompt engineering (PE), [Basics](https://learnprompting.org/docs/category/-basics) section.
-If you are already familiar with these concepts, you will be off to a good start with an [Intermediate](https://learnprompting.org/docs/category/%EF%B8%8F-intermediate) section.
+If you are new to artificial intelligence (AI) and prompt engineering (PE), start with the [Basics](https://learnprompting.org/docs/category/-basics) section.
+If you are already familiar with these concepts, you will be off to a good start with the [Intermediate](https://learnprompting.org/docs/category/%EF%B8%8F-intermediate) section.

 Articles have a rating system based on the difficulty of a topic and if programming knowledge is required: